Frequently Asked Questions

 originally called "normal

 Labor's interests are served by unions.
 The NJ Council of State College Locals AFT/AFL-CIO is the faculty's bargaining unit.
 Management is represented by the NJ Governor's Office of Employee Relations (OER), with state college/university representatives on the management negotiation team.
 The state pays benefits and in principle should pay in full state negotiated salary increases for employees.
-Concerning state mandated pay increases, typically it pays only part of such increases, and often zero percent, thereby passing the cost of raises on to colleges.
-Institutions must make up any difference.
-For details, see the State College Sourcebook.
+However, the state does not ordinarily fund these increases, but instead passes the cost of raises on to colleges.

 Academic and Admissions